 These pecan pie cheesecake bars are acceptable for both Thanksgiving and Christmas.
 They make for a great breakfast too.
-So versatile, these bars. <– I actually talk like that.
-My husband often refers to me as yoda.

 I can't believe Christmas is just a few days away.
 It feels like the time between Thanksgiving and Christmas flew this year.
 I'm not sure if it's because I've been extremely busy working this year or that my son keeps me on the go.
 In fact, an hour before he went to bed he told me he needed chocolate chip cookies for his holiday party tomorrow.

 Since I have a cookie cookbook, I'm obligated to make the cookies now.
 I feel like there's a good possibility I may get judged if I have him bring in store-bought cookies.
 What do you think?

 - ½ cup granulated sugar